It’s a great time to launch a web app.

 #10 Start Marketing Early

 Web app marketing often gets lost in the shuffle of design & development.
 The default setting seems to be: get it right, shout about it later.
 But, that strategy is overly cautious – dangerously so.
 Imagine a movie without a trailer.
 Imagine a concert without advanced ticket sales.
 You need to build buzz, develop an effective keyword strategy and rely on content to establish your brand as a thought leader within your niche.
-Consider consulting with digital marketing specialists early in the design & development process in order to sort out which marketing efforts you’ll have the bandwidth for and which you’ll need to outsource.
+Consider consulting with digital marketing specialists or company offering web application development services early in the design & development process in order to sort out which marketing efforts you’ll have the bandwidth for and which you’ll need to outsource.

 You’ve got an idea with potential and the website application market is thriving – you have every reason to be confident.
 Get started on your ICPs, put together your UX/UI mood board and find a full-scale service provider with the talent and depth needed to help you navigate the design, development and marketing process.
 Success won’t come overnight.
 The path from startup to industry standard takes years to traverse, but you’ll be profitable long before, and the upside is the stuff of business empires and early retirement.
 Well, what are you waiting for?!